TaftersS/vpxinstaller/Readme.md

 ## Controller Configuration

 The best solution I've found so far is to remap button inputs to the default keyboard layout for VPX using the Steam overlay.
+Note that analog stick tilt is currently causing some physics issues, so joysticks should be remapped to buttons instead.

 - My personal configuration can be found in Steam's community layouts by changing the game's name to "Visual Pinball".